chendimao/memos-browers-plugin/README.en.md

 # Memos Quick Note

-A browser extension for quickly adding notes to Memos.
+An Edge extension for quickly adding notes to Memos.
 This extension allows you to quickly capture ideas, save web content, and manage your knowledge with Memos.

 [中文文档](README.md)